What is Small Claims Court?

 The person who sues (starts the lawsuit) is the plaintiff.
 The person you are suing is the defendant.

-If you do not speak English, or you have a speech or hearing impediment, ask for an interpreter in court.
-Some small claims courts provide interpreters.
-If you are the plaintiff (the one who starts the lawsuit), ask for an interpreter when you file your claim.
+If you do not speak English, or you have a speech or hearing impediment, you can ask for an interpreter.
+Some small claims courts provide them.
+If you are the plaintiff (you are filing the lawsuit), ask for an interpreter when filing your claim.
 If you are the defendant (being sued), ask for an interpreter when you file your answer.
 The court may provide one free.
 You may need to show you cannot afford one.
 When you go to court for your trial and the judge calls your case, say again that you need an interpreter.

 *People who are not U.S. citizens may use the court.